Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 <img src="../docs/agile_images/agile_3_moscow.png">

-When utilising MoSCow prioritisation I felt I had a good mix of 'Would Have', 'Could Have', 'Should Have' and 'Wont Have This Time' cards.
-I realise now however that I had far too many must have labels and it is something I will be wary of when prioritising work units in future projects.
+When utilising MoSCow prioritisation I felt I had a good mix of 'Must Have', 'Could Have', 'Should Have' and 'Wont Have This Time' cards.
+I realise now however that I had far too many "Must Have" labels and it is something I will be wary of when prioritising work units in future projects.

 <br>

 ## Epics

-Six Epics in total were created for referance during the agile process and used GitHub 'Milestones' to link the 'User Stories' derived from each Epic.
+Six Epics in total were created for reference during the agile process and used GitHub 'Milestones' to link the 'User Stories' derived from each Epic.

 <img src="../docs/agile_images/agile_epics.png">